MasonGYC/Panda-Monium/PandaBomb/README.md

 # The main directory for the game
-pls upload the fpga codes here
+pls upload the fpga codes in the *source* folder